wendy7756/wendy7756/README.md

 ## 🧚 About Me

-I'm currently **Head of Growth at an AI Agent startup**, where I lead user acquisition, product-led growth, and go-to-market strategy for AI agents.
+I’m co-building an AI agent startup with friends, leading growth, user acquisition, and GTM strategy.

 Before diving into AI, I worked at: